rackerlabs/technical-blog/_posts/2018-08-16-oracle-goldengate-basics.md

 -  Applies SQL serially.
 -  Must be used if the database version is less than 11.2.0.4

-The following image illustrates classic replicat:
+The following image illustrates classic Replicat:

 ![]({% asset_path 2018-08-16-oracle-goldengate-basics/Picture3.png %})